joannedada/php-lamp1/README.md

 # LAMP Demo

 To Execute this application we would be using a LAMP stack.
-Deploy the application code in an apache server using AL2023 Linux server
+Deploy the application code in an apache server.